ByAUJay

 Implementation Details

-- Use exit protocols allowing users to withdraw assets from rollups.
+- Take advantage of exit protocols that let users pull their assets out from rollups.

-- Employ zk-bridges that submit validity proofs for cross-chain validation.
+- Utilize zk-bridges that send validity proofs for smooth cross-chain validation.

-- Polygon Bridge uses a multisig contract for token transfers.
+- Polygon Bridge operates with a multisig contract when it comes to transferring tokens.

-- Loopring implements a zk-rollup bridge with cryptographic proofs for asset transfers.
+- Loopring has a zk-rollup bridge that uses cryptographic proofs to handle asset transfers.

 Security & Best Practices